icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ## 1.5.
 Unit Testing Myth
 - It requires time, and I am always overscheduled
 My code is rock solid!
 I do not need unit tests.
 - Programmers think that Integration Testing will catch all errors and do not execute the unit test.
-Once units are integrated, very simple errors which could have very easily found and fixed in unit tested take a very long time to be traced and fixed.
+Once units are integrated, very simple errors which could have been very easily found and fixed in unit tested take a very long time to be traced and fixed.

-Truth is Unit testing increase the speed of development.
+The truth is Unit testing increase the speed of development.

 ![alt text](../img/ut001.png)